rancher-sandbox/docs.rancherdesktop.io/docs/references/preferences.md

 1. Enter a name for the image being built.
 E.g., `repo/image`, `repo/image:tag`, `registry.example.com/repo/image`, or `registry.example.com/repo/image:tag`.
 1. Click **Build**.
 1. In the file browser, select the Dockerfile to build an image with.

-## Troubleshooting

-### Show Logs

-Use this option to open the folder containing all Rancher Desktop log files.

-### Factory Reset

-Remove the cluster and all other Rancher Desktop settings.
-The initial setup procedure must be done again.

-To perform a factory reset:

-1. Click **Reset**.
-1. On the confirmation window, click **OK** to proceed.
-Kubernetes stops and Rancher Desktop closes.
-1. Start Rancher Desktop again.